zenodo/horizon-zen/README.md

 ### Expected results

-- A new Zenodo-community, named EU Open Research (EOR) for the EC's programme beneficaries, with a) support for subcommunities for EU-projects and b) identification of programme beneficaries.
+- A new Zenodo-community for the EC's programme beneficaries with a) support for subcommunities for EU-projects and b) identification of programme beneficaries c) visual branding of the EC.
 - A workflow to identify a Zenodo user as an EC programme beneficiary.
 - A data curation framework that incentivizes programme beneficaries to curate the Zenodo-community supported by automated checks to harmonize curation across beneficaries.
 - Integration of FAIR assessment using third-party tools into the deposit form of Zenodo including support for discipline specific metadata/vocabularies.